 - to process grant and fellowship applications and administer grants and arrange fellowships for successful applicants;

-- to process Write on Art competition entries;
+- to process Write on Art or British Art in Motion Film competition entries;

 We also process your personal information where we have your specific consent to do so.
-For example, where you have agreed to receive marketing emails and email updates about our activities, or to speak at one of our events.
+For example, where you have agreed to receive marketing emails and email updates about our activities.

-With regard to Write on Art entrants, information about race and ethnic origin will only be collected with your explicit consent.
+With regard to Write on Art entrants and British Art Network participants, information about race, religious beliefs, gender and other ‘protected characteristics (as defined by the Equality Act 2010) will only be collected with your explicit consent.

 We also process your personal information for our compliance with our legal obligations.
 In this respect, we may use your personal data for the following:

 - to meet our legal and regulatory obligations;

 - in order to assist with investigations (including criminal investigations) carried out by competent authorities.